AlexanderGarifullin/AlgoLibrary/README.md

 - **Frontend**: Pure CSS and JavaScript are used for styling and client-side interactions, ensuring a smooth and responsive user experience.
 - **Markdown Processing**: Markdig library is employed for processing Markdown content, enabling seamless conversion to HTML for display.

+## Testing
+The application underwent thorough unit testing using the xUnit framework to ensure the reliability and correctness of its components.
+Each critical functionality, including algorithm summaries retrieval, user authentication, and database interactions, was rigorously tested to maintain code integrity and stability.

 ## Roles and Permissions

 - **User**: Can view algorithm summaries and practice exercises.